-- Describe how this service supports the agency mission This area supports the mission of the service support - This area supports the mission of the agency by processing payrolls efficiently, effectively and accurately.
-The charge card programs improve the efficiency and productivity of agencies in the Commonwealth. - Describe the Statutory Authority of this Service - § 2.2-2814.
+- Describe how this service supports the agency mission This area supports the mission of the agency by processing payrolls efficiently, effectively and accurately.
+The charge card programs improve the efficiency and productivity of agencies in the Commonwealth. - Describe the Statutory Authority of this Service

+\S 2.2-2814.
 How salaries, expenses and other allowances paid; time of payment.